0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/generic-claim.md

     The hash of the schema is generated from the content of the schema document.
 For our example, the hash of the schema is: *`ce38102464833febf36e714922a83050`*

-	Note, that the age schema example is provided only for illustrative purposes.
+	> The age schema example is provided only for illustrative purposes.
 In real life, you would store some constant information like the date of birth, but not the age, which changes over time.

 3. **Create a generic claim.**